 Pam Walton is an award-winning independent documentary filmmaker.
-Her work looks at gay and lesbian lives in mainstream culture: in middle class neighborhoods, Out in Suburbia; in adolescence, Gay Youth; in the family, Family Values: An American Tragedy; in the church, Call to Witness; and at the end of life, Liberty: 3 Stories about Life & Death.
+She was awarded the 2021 Whitman College Sally Rodgers Award for Lifetime Achievement for her efforts to chronicle LGBTQ lives, politics, and culture and to work to change our culture's homophobic views of gay and lesbian people.
+Her work looks at gay and lesbian lives in mainstream culture: in middle class neighborhoods, Out in Suburbia; in adolescence, Gay Youth; in the family, Family Values: An American Tragedy; and at the end of life, Liberty: 3 Stories about Life & Death and The Lodge.
 Her work has screened at the Museum of Modern Art in New York City, at the Margaret Mead Film Festival, and has been included in the International Documentary Association’s Theatrical Documentary Showcase, which qualifies participants for consideration in the Academy Awards®.
 Out in Suburbia was the audience favorite documentary at the SF International Lesbian and Gay Film Festival in 1989.
 Gay Youth received a Silver Apple from the National Educational Film and Video Festival in 1992 and was nominated for the Young Adult Library Association’s Select DVD List in 2006.
 Family Values was one of eight American documentaries included in the prestigious International Public Television Screening Conference (INPUT) in 1998.
 Liberty: 3 Stories about Life & Death was the Best Short Documentary at Cineffable, the Paris Lesbian Film Festival, and won the National Mature Media Silver Award in 2005.
 Raging Grannies: The Action League, completed in 2010, screened to a sold out theater and a standing ovation at Cinequest 2009 and at Frameline33.
 It won the 2009 National Mature Media Merit Award and an Honorable Mention at Big Muddy Film Festival.
-She has most recently finished producing Triptych: 3 Women Making Art.
+She released Triptych: 3 Women Making Art, about older women in the art world, in 2014.
+The Lodge, about the first retirement community to offer independent and assisted living to LGBTQ seniors and their allies, will be released in June of 2021.
 Her documentaries are airing on PBS member stations in major American cities, have been broadcast nationally on MTV Networks’ LOGO, and are distributed by New Day Films and Netflix.
 Walton is a member in good standing of New Day Films, Inc. She has two masters degrees from Stanford University, one in Education and the other in Communication (Film & Video Production).
 From 1989-1999 Walton was a lecturer in the Department of Communication at Stanford.

 Films by Pam Walton